yunjindev/pico8-snake-game/README.md

 first time using the PICO-8 game engine/lua

 ## unfinish repo
-This will not be updated after finish
+This will not be updated after the script is finished

 8/2025